Excel COUNTIFS Function

 - criteria2 - [optional] The criteria to use on range2.

-The COUNTIFS function in Excel counts the number of cells in a range that match one supplied criteria.
-Unlike the older COUNTIF function, COUNTIFS can apply more more than one condition at the same time.
+The COUNTIFS function counts cells that meet one or more criteria.
+Unlike the older COUNTIF function, COUNTIFS can apply more than one condition at the same time.
 Conditions are supplied with range/criteria pairs, and only the first pair is required.
-For each additional condition, you must supply another range/criteria pair.
+For each additional condition, supply another range/criteria pair.
 Up to 127 range/criteria pairs are allowed.